-During this reporting period there were two unscheduled outages affecting the baseline constellation totalling 1085.20 hrs.
-Therefore, the continuity in this period was 97.9%, which does not meet the requirement of 99.98%.
+During this reporting period there was 17 unscheduled outages, although only 2 of them affected the baseline constellation.
+The total outage time of these two outages was 14.57 hrs, giving a continuity of 99.972%.
+Therefore, the continuity in this period does not meet the requirement of 99.98%.